ogunmakindetobi/swanclothing/README.md

 * users can immediatley transform wishlist into order :toolbox:

 ## Store Management:
-* ... can create/read/update/delete products in Django-Admin-View :white_check_mark:
+* ... can create/read/update/delete products in Django-Admin-View
-* ... can create/read/update/delete blogposts in Django-Admin-View :white_check_mark:
+* ... can create/read/update/delete blogposts in Django-Admin-View
-* ... can create/read/update/delete FAQs in Django-Admin-View :white_check_mark:
+* ... can create/read/update/delete FAQs in Django-Admin-View
-* ... can create/read/update/delete Users in Django-Admin-View :white_check_mark:
+* ... can create/read/update/delete Users in Django-Admin-View
 * ...
 Order Management system :toolbox:

-## Newsletter
-* User can sign up for newsletter :toolbox:
-* User get a coupon code for newsletter subscription :toolbox:
-* User can manage their subscription :toolbox:

 # Technologies Applied
 The following technologie were used during the development of the project.